LavenderPlush/RestoringCommunication/Entities/Transmutables/README.md

 # Transmutable objects

-## Grouping
-Transmutable objects must be added to the group "Transmutable".

 ## Structure
 Transmutable objects must either have the transmutable script attached or derive from the Transmutable class.